yyggrasil/bookbot/README.md

 ### running

-open the folder and in the python code implement the path to the book file in the line 3 and it should look line something like this
+open the folder and in the python code implement the path to the book file in the line 3 and it should look something like this

 ```python3
     book_path = "books/frankenstein.txt"